KUSS-Project-19/README/README.md

 ### Device (Fascio)

-* A device run on a [raspberry pi](https://www.raspberrypi.org/) device whose GPIO #10 is connected to input sensor and GPIO #11 is connected to output.
+* A device runs on a [raspberry pi](https://www.raspberrypi.org/) device whose GPIO #10 is connected to input sensor and GPIO #11 is connected to output.
-* A device rejects all inbound attempts at establishing a connection by [iptables](https://linux.die.net/man/8/iptables) firewall.
+* A device rejects all inbound attempts at establishing a connection by an [iptables](https://linux.die.net/man/8/iptables) firewall.
-* A device attempt to establish a HTTPS connection with the server and authenticate to server with in-device authentication information.
+* A device attempts to establish a HTTPS connection with the server and authenticates itself to the server with in-device authentication information.
-* Device settings (etc/settings.json) have the authentication information: a device ID, device password, and the location(URL) of the server.
+* Device settings (etc/settings.json) contains the authentication information: a unique device ID, device password, and the location(URL) of the server.

 ### User